jpmml/pyspark2pmml/README.md

 | 3.3.X | [`2.3.X`](https://github.com/jpmml/jpmml-sparkml/tree/2.3.X) | 2.3.5 |
 | 3.4.X | [`2.4.X`](https://github.com/jpmml/jpmml-sparkml/tree/2.4.X) | 2.4.4 |
 | 3.5.X | [`2.5.X`](https://github.com/jpmml/jpmml-sparkml/tree/2.5.X) | 2.5.3 |

+PySpark2PMML Python APIs are simple and stable in time.
+If the package has not been updated for months or even a year, then this does not mean that it has fallen behind JPMML-SparkML development in any way.

+Quite the contrary.
+The latest PySpark2PMML package version should be fully interoperable with any and all JPMML-SparkML library versions that have been released since that time.

+# Usage #

 Launch PySpark; use the `--packages` command-line option to specify the coordinates of relevant JPMML-SparkML modules: